epiccastle/epiccastle.io/epiccastle.io/blog/4/body.md

 ```

 Wow!
-Analysis is not down to only 1 hour and 50 minutes!
+Analysis is now down to only 1 hour and 50 minutes!
 Good times!

 So this leads me to wonder how Michiel ([@borkdude](https://twitter.com/borkdude)) is building his babashka images on Circle CI without hitting the wall.
 I go over to have a look at his [Circle CI builds](https://circleci.com/gh/borkdude/babashka/9392).
 They are building his images in **less that 5 minutes**.... whaaaaaaat?